caldwell619/simple-lambda-actions/docs/dynamo/batch-write.md

 # Batch Write

 Writing a great many things to various tables.
 The difference between this, and Transactional Write, is that if your 5th operation fails, you will still have written 4 items.
+More info from [the docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)

 ## Permissions